hakmook/Depression/README.md

 Before you run, please provide your input and output directories in lines 157 & 158.
 Index_list = [8003] is not necessary but is useful to process multiple subjects' data (please see line 54).

-If you are a Mac user, then run the code in terminal: python subject_8003_model.py
+If you are a Mac user, then run the code in terminal, python subject_8003_model.py